List of New Brunswick Theological Seminary people

 New Brunswick Theological Seminary is a Christian seminary affiliated with the Reformed Church in America (RCA), a mainline Reformed Protestant denomination in Canada and the United States that follows the theological tradition and Christian practice of John Calvin.
 (Note: Note, before 1819, RCA was the North American branch of the Dutch Reformed Church.)
 The seminary offers that offers professional and graduate degree programs for candidates for ministry and those pursuing careers in academia.
 The seminary also offers certificates and training programs to lay church leaders seeking advanced courses.
 For over 240 years, the seminary's faculty and alumni have taken key roles in the ministry of the Reformed Church and other Christian denominations, in academia, and in the professional world.

 Founded in 1784, New Brunswick Theological Seminary is the oldest seminary in the United States and one of seminaries operated by the Reformed Church in America.
 It currently has two campuses: Its main campus was built in 1856, in New Brunswick, New Jersey adjacent to the campus of Rutgers University.
-While rooted in the Reformed faith, the Seminary is dedicated to providing a comprehensive Christian education as "an inter-cultural, ecumenical school of Christian faith, learning, and scholarship committed to its metro-urban and global contexts."
+While rooted in the Reformed faith, the seminary is dedicated to providing a comprehensive Christian education as "an inter-cultural, ecumenical school of Christian faith, learning, and scholarship committed to its metro-urban and global contexts."

-Leaders of the Seminary
+Leaders of the seminary

 The board of trustees appoints a president to serve as the seminary's chief administrative and executive officer.
 The current seminary president is Rev. Micah L. McCreary, M.Div., Ph.D., who has served in that capacity since 2017.
-The current Vice President and Dean of Academic Affairs is Rev. Charles Rix, Ph.D.
+The current vice president and dean of academic affairs is Rev. Charles Rix, Ph.D.

 The seminary's first leader was the Rev. John Henry Livingston, who was appointed in 1784 to start instructing candidates for ministry.
 He began to do so in his New York City home, and a few years moved the seminary to Flatbush.
 In 1810, Livingston accepted the presidency of Queen's College in New Brunswick, New Jersey (now Rutgers, The State University of New Jersey), and moved the seminary to that city.

-The title of President of the Seminary was first used with regard to the administrator of the school in 1923.
-Previously, the role had been known as Dean of the Seminary from 1883 to 1888 and filled by the oldest professor in years of service who would be entrusted with the management of the seminary.
-That title became President of the Faculty from 1888 to 1923.
+The title of "president of the seminary" was first used with regard to the administrator of the school in 1923.
+The role was known as "dean of the seminary" from 1883 to 1888, and was filled by the oldest professor in years of service who would be entrusted with the management of the seminary.
+That title became "president of the faculty" from 1888 to 1923.
 Today, the president of the seminary is simultaneously appointed to the John Henry Livingston Professor of Theology, created upon the recommendation of outgoing president M. Stephen James.
 In 1959, James was appointed to the chair in an emeritus capacity, and the chair was first occupied by the seminary's eight president, Justin Vander Kolk.